 However, after you publish, you will not see these keywords in your product description or Amazon sales page.

 They will only appear when a customer does a product search.
-This is why they are often called backend or hidden keywords.
+This is why they are often called hidden or Amazon backend keywords.

 You can try a quick Amazon keyword search to see how Amazon autocomplete displays a list of keyword suggestions for buyers.

-You can use this feature as a quick, basic Amazon keyword tool.
+You can use this feature as a quick, basic Amazon and KDP keyword tool.

-However, you can only access ten ideas at a time, and there is no information about Amazon search volume.
+However, you can only access ten Amazon keyword suggestions at a time, and there is no information about Amazon search results volume.

 Yes, you can use Google search or the Google keyword planner to find ideas for your keywords.

 But the results will be general and more related to how search engines rank keywords rather than how Amazon SEO works.

-It is better if you use a tool that is specifically going to deliver results from the Amazon database.
+It is better if you use an Amazon keyword search tool that is specifically going to deliver results from the Amazon database.

 For the best results, though, you need to use a tool that accesses only the database for books and ebooks.